Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 If you just launched and need leads this week, SEO isn't your first move.
 Google Ads will get you in front of people today.
 SEO is the slower build that pays off bigger over time.

-If your website was built in 2016 and hasn’t been touched since, pouring money into SEO is like putting premium fuel in a car with a blown gasket.
-Fix the site first.
+If your website was built in 2016 and hasn't been touched since, pouring money into SEO is like putting premium fuel in a car with a blown gasket.
+Get a web design team to fix the site first.

 If your business model is still being figured out, you're pivoting services, changing your target market or unsure whether you'll still be doing this in 12 months, hold off.
 SEO rewards consistency.
 Changing direction every few months resets the clock.